saltstack/salt/.github/CONTRIBUTING.md

 **Including the output of** ``salt --versions-report`` **will always help.**

-Valid bugs will be categorized for the next release and worked on as quickly as resources can be reasonably allocated
+Valid bugs will be categorized for the next release and worked on as quickly as resources can be reasonably allocated.

 Features
 --------